On this page you’ll find a list of the most common questions I get asked about marriage counselling:

 If you want the gold standard of couples therapy…

 A lot of therapists offer couples therapy without getting trained, and a lot of couples therapy is offered without rigorous research behind it.
 As a result, most therapists have no real idea or training in how to work with couples – especially ‘difficult’ ones.

 I know you came here with your own questions, but here are three questions you really should be asking of a potential relationship therapist:

 Question 1: What is your training and background in relationship therapy?

-You need to know this because many people, well qualified in individual therapy, assume working with couples is the same deal, just with more people in the room.
+You need to know this because many counsellors qualify in individual therapy, and assume working with couples is the same thing, just with more people in the room.

 This couldn’t be further from the truth.

 Because individual therapy is based on individual empowerment.
 When you’re ’empowered’ you say things like: ‘I was weak now I’m strong, screw you I’m leaving!‘ Using this model a therapist will applaud your decision to leave which can be an absolute disaster for your relationship.

 The couples counselling I offer is very different.

 My goal is the reconnection between you and your partner.
 My aim is to help you recognise and eventually express your needs for:

 It’s a research-based approach to relationships and it can work for you too.